karmab/openshaft/OPENSHIFT.md

 images for every component need to be pushed to internal registry.

-The existing playbooks get uploaded to openshift when the following variables are defined (*registry_ip* is optional) :
+The existing playbooks upload images to openshift integrated registry when the following variables are defined (*registry_ip* is optional) :

 ```
 openshift_domain: openshaft-apps.karmalabs.local